uranus-wyx/uranus-wyx/README.md

 ## Long Intro

 Hi there🫶🏻!
-I'm Yuni, a software engineer who majored in data science and wants to advance my capacities with the grad program.

-Thanks to my prior career experiences in tech, I have been in Shopee involved in the development of automated testing procedures utilizing Python, significantly enhancing the efficiency of our website and application evaluations.

-In 2019, I established an official clothing website and administrated advertisements and posts on social media.
+I'm Yuni, as a software engineer with a background in data science, I am expanding my skills through a graduate program at the University of Colorado Boulder.
+Currently, I'm collaborating with a team in Taiwan to develop a project focused on applying LLMs and RAG agents to address AI hallucination in targeted fields.
+My experience in tech includes implementing automated testing solutions in Python at Shopee, which improved our website and app evaluation efficiency.
+Additionally, I launched an official clothing website in 2019, where I managed social media ads and content.

 ## Languages and Tools